karlstolley/wsi/syllabus/_projects/project-01.md

     description: "Your draft post should include:"
     details:
       - >
-        Draft ideas of your Problem, Appetite, Solution, along with any clear Rabbit Holes and No Goes
+        Your name and Project Pitch as the post title (e.g., `Scarlet Hawk: Project Pitch`)
       - >
+        A link to a GitHub Gist with ideas of your Problem, Appetite, Solution, along with any clear Rabbit Holes and No Goes
+      - >
-        Fat-marker sketches, diagrams, and illustrations
+        Fat-marker sketches, diagrams, and illustrations embedded in your GitHub Gist.
+      - >
+        Specific requests for feedback from the instructor and peers.
+Write this in the body of your Basecamp post
     deadline: 2020-01-19
   - action: Post final deliverables to Basecamp.
     description: "Your final-deliverable post must include:"
     details:
       - >
-        A written pitch, illustrated with fat-marker diagrams and sketches, outlining Problem, Appetite, Solution, Rabbit Holes, and No Goes.
+        A link to a GitHub Gist of your written pitch, illustrated with fat-marker diagrams and sketches, outlining Problem, Appetite, Solution, Rabbit Holes, and No Goes.
+      - >
+        A self-assessment, written in the text of the Basecamp post, of 250 words or so of your work on this project and your degree of confidence and satisfaction with your final pitch.
     deadline: *deadline
 ---